CoolRequest/coolrequest.github.io/_drafts/2021-11-22-replace_select2.md

 {% endhighlight %}

-The remote endpoint just returns a JSON Array with the matched results
+The remote endpoint just returns a JSON Array with the matching results

 {% highlight ruby %}